-4.0 Expectations

-All trustees, governors, staff, contractors and regular visitors, including volunteers, must be familiar with:

-- This Safeguarding & Child Protection Policy; - The academy's behaviour and anti-bullying policies; - The trust's staff code of conduct policy - Safeguarding response to children who go missing from education or are persistently absent from education; and - The role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).

-All staff are expected to:

-- Understand their role in relation to safeguarding; - Be alert to signs and indicators of possible abuse (see Appendix 1 for current definitions and indicators); - Record concerns and give the record to the DSL, or deputy DSL, and; - In all cases, if staff are unsure, they should always speak to the designated safeguarding lead or deputy DSL - Deal with a disclosure of abuse from a child in line with the guidance in Appendix 2 - you must inform the DSL immediately, and provide a written account as soon as possible; - Be involved, where appropriate, in the implementation of individual school-focused interventions, Early Help Assessments and Team Around the Family (TAF) Support Plans, Child in Need Plans and inter-agency Child Protection Plans.

-Visitors (other than regular volunteers) will be made familiar with their requirement to report any safeguarding concern to the DSL.
+4.0 Expectations This means that in our academy: All trustees, governors, staff, contractors and regular visitors, including volunteers, must be familiar with: All our staff, trustees and governors will receive safeguarding training as part of their induction, annual safeguarding This Safeguarding & Child Protection Policy; The academy's behaviour and anti-bullying policies; The trust's staff code of conduct policy Safeguarding response to children who go missing from education or are persistently absent from education; and training and update briefings as appropriate.
+Training will include information about online safety.
+Key staff will undertake the more specialist safeguarding training required for their roles.
+The role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).
+All our staff, trustees and governors will read and confirm they have understood their obligations, as described in "Keeping Children Safe in Education, Part 1 and Part 2 " All staff are expected to: Understand their role in relation to safeguarding; Be alert to signs and indicators of possible abuse (see Appendix 1 for current definitions and indicators); Record concerns and give the record to the DSL, or deputy DSL, and; In all cases, if staff are unsure, they should always speak to the designated safeguarding lead or deputy DSL Deal with a disclosure of abuse from a child in line with the guidance in Appendix 2 - you must inform the DSL immediately, and provide a written account as soon as possible; Be involved, where appropriate, in the implementation of individual school-focused interventions, Early Help Assessments and Team Around the Family (TAF) Support Plans, Child in Need Plans and inter-agency Child Protection Plans.
+Visitors (other than regular volunteers) will be made familiar with their requirement to report any safeguarding Our Trustees and Governors will be subjected to an enhanced DBS check and 'Section 128' check.
+We will follow Safer Recruitment processes and checks for all staff.